 Capto has the added benefit of being a robust screen recorder for Mac, as well as a lightweight video editor.
 Unless you’re really deep into Microsoft Paint’s feature-set, we think Capto will suit your needs just fine.

 If Microsoft Publisher is your thing, try Swift Publisher for Mac instead.
-It has over 500 templates with 2,000 clipart images to choose from, and over 700 layouts for business cards and labels.
+It has over 500 templates with 2,000 clipart images to choose from and over 700 layouts for business cards and labels.
 You can even use it to make barcodes for your small business!
-Swift Publisher is also Mac-native, and adheres to design guidelines that are more suitable to users familiar with the Mac environment.
+Swift Publisher is also Mac-native and adheres to design guidelines that are more suitable for users familiar with the Mac environment.